jimmycgz/web-chk/README.md

 2. copy the code from file gcp-function-web-chk.py
 3. Create Scheduler => pub/sub */5 * * * * to trigger the function

+## Simple version as bash script
+refer to the bash-chk-web.sh file

 ## Known issues:
 * SendGrid doesn't support multiple recepians in the current Python module
 * It can't send any email if I make the sendgrid api call as a function in Python3